mihirp161/mihirp161.github.io/_posts/2020-01-27-barnsleysFern.md

 ---
 Mathematics can capture nature's most elegant patterns.
 In this project, I recreated one of the most striking examples: Barnsley's Fern, a fractal that perfectly mirrors the geometric beauty found in natural ferns.

-The fern was first represented into a mathametical context by [Dr. Michael Barnsley](https://en.wikipedia.org/wiki/Michael_Barnsley).
-He first described it in his book "Fractals Everywhere."
-The fern is one of the basic examples of self-similar sets, i.e. it is a pattern that can be reproducible at any magnification or reduction.
-The fern code developed by Dr. Barnsley is an example of an iterated function system (IFS) to create a fractal.
-On a quick note, an IFS fractals, as they are normally called, can be of any number of dimensions, but are commonly computed and drawn in 2D.
-This type of fractal is made up of the union of several copies of itself, each copy being transformed by a function (hence "function system").

 Full implementation available [here](https://github.com/opendatasurgeon/BarnsleysFractal_r).

 **What is it?**